Enter the Macauley duration, the yield to maturity, and the number of coupon periods period year to calculate the modified duration.

 Modified Duration Definition

-A modified duration is defined as the ratio of the change in value of a security with the change in value of the interest rate.
+Modified duration is defined as the ratio of the change in the value of a security with the change in the value of the interest rate.

 Modified Duration Example

 Calculate the weighted average term to maturity of the cash flows from a bond.

 Calculate the yield to maturity of the given security.

 - Next, determine the number of coupon period per year.

 As stated, calculate the number of periods per year.